ADSJCET/LaTeX-SJCET-AD/README.md

 One day you'll find out that [overleaf](https://www.overleaf.com) is bullsh*t and useless without premium subscription.
 So, you need to learn how to use LaTeX in your local machine.
 This repo is a simple starter template for your mini-project report.

-100% offline
+> 100% offline ✅

-100% local machine
+> 100% local machine ✅

-100% free & open source
+> 100% free & open source ✅

-For collabration, just use git.
+For collabration, just use git alongside with your fav IDE.

 ## Cloning & Installation